AdobeDocs/campaign-standard.en/help/sending/using/predictive.md

 ## Get started with AI-powered emails{#journey-ai-ovv}

-Using Campaign, you can optimize the design and delivery of customer journeys with Adobe Sensei to predict each individual's engagement preference.
-Powered by Adobe Sensei, Adobe Campaign can analyze and predict open rates, optimal send times, and probable churn based on historical engagement metrics.
+Using Campaign, you can optimize the design and delivery of customer journeys to predict each individual's engagement preference.
+Powered by Journey AI, Adobe Campaign can analyze and predict open rates, optimal send times, and probable churn based on historical engagement metrics.

 **Machine learning models**